rlugojr/linkurious-enterprise-manual/administrate/dashboard.md

 ## Administration dashboard

-The administration dashboard is available for unique users and administrators, i.e. users of the group "admin".
+The administration dashboard is available for unique users and administrators, i.e. users of the `admin` group.

 To access it, open the **Admin** menu of the navigation bar, then click on the **Status** item.